 WHO AM I?

 2015 was officially my first year as a senior athlete and my coach and I have had an eight-year plan, which initially focuses on qualifying for a middle distance final at the Rio Olympics.
-My experience will enable me to strive to achieve gold at the 2020 Games.
+My experience will hopefully enable me to strive to achieve gold at the 2020 Games in Tokyo.

 I also started studying Biochemistry at the University of Loughborough in 2015, having deferred to focus primarily on athletics.
 That allowed me to be a full-time athlete for a year, before taking this attitude into university and allowing me to have the same mind-set and goals.

 My aim is to be the best female distance runner in the world.

 The money from the Sky Scholarship means I can afford a car and travel to and from training without having to rely on my parents or my coach.
 This means having the freedom to train whenever suits me.

 Travel and accommodation costs for competitions are expensive, so the money means I can afford to travel to races.
 Additionally, I have been able to go warm weather training.